trifoil/jaspar-retrofit/hal_tutorial.md

     * E-Stop IS pressed (circuit open): in-18 is FALSE -> not.out is TRUE

 * This inverted signal (estop-active) is then connected to iocontrol.0.emc-enable-in.
 This pin expects TRUE to enable the machine and FALSE to disable it.
 Our logic now correctly disables the machine when the E-Stop is pressed.

+## NOT

+Right now your E-Stop is wired as normally closed (NC), so you’re inverting the signal with not.0.
+If you’re changing it to normally open (NO) — meaning 1 = pressed / fault, 0 = OK — then you no longer need the not component.

+Here’s how you can modify your HAL file:

+Remove these lines:

+loadrt not
+addf not.0 servo-thread
+net estop-in     => not.0.in
+net estop-fault  <= not.0.out
+net estop-fault    => iocontrol.0.emc-enable-in

+Replace with a direct connection:
+# --- Physical E-stop on INPUT18 ---
+# Normally open: 0 = OK, 1 = E-stop pressed

+net estop-in    <=  hm2_7i76e.0.7i76.0.0.input-18
+net estop-in    =>  iocontrol.0.emc-enable-in
+This way, the signal from your Mesa input goes directly to LinuxCNC’s iocontrol.0.emc-enable-in, no inversion needed.

+⚠️ Before running the machine, test with halmeter or halscope:

+E-Stop released → signal = 0 (OK)

+E-Stop pressed → signal = 1 (Triggers E-Stop)

+Do you also want me to adjust comments in the HAL file so it’s clear it’s now NO wiring instead of NC?